-The bulk properties of matter, i.e the properties of matter that we are familiar with, are represented by the characteristics of chemical systems with which we are familiar.
-Properties are associated with a large number of items like a collection of atoms, ions, or molecules.
-A liquid's molecules do not boil, but the bulk does.
-Water molecules in a collection have wetting properties; Molecules do not wet on their own.
-Ice is a form of water.
-It can exist as a solid, as a liquid, or in a gaseous state.
-Water vapour or steam in a gaseous state.
-Ice, water, and steam can have very different properties.
-In the chemical composition of water in all three states, H2O continues to be the same.
+The characteristics of chemical systems that we are familiar with represent the bulk properties of matter, i.e. the qualities of matter that we are familiar with.
+Properties that apply to a vast number of things, such as atoms, ions, or molecules.
+The molecules in a liquid do not boil, but the bulk does.
+Wetting qualities exist in water molecules in a collection; molecules do not wet on their own.
+Water is a kind of ice.
+It can take the form of a solid, a liquid, or a gas.
+In a gaseous state, water vapour or steam.
+Ice, water, and steam have a wide range of qualities.
+In all three stages, the chemical composition of water remains the same.

 The gaseous state

 Kinetic energy and molecular speeds

 The forces of attraction and repulsion between interacting particles are known as intermolecular forces (atoms and molecules).
 This phrase is used to describe does not take into account the electrostatic forces that exist between the two ions with opposing charges and the forces that hold a molecule's atoms together.

 Because their electronic charge cloud is evenly distributed, atoms and nonpolar molecules are electrically symmetrical and have no dipole moment.
 Even with such atoms and molecules, however, a dipole can form for a brief period of time.